![]() |

 generally be reversed within half an hour to an hour by warming up the

-generally sufficient.
+will work.
 Do not use heat rocks as they often have hot spots

 that can cause burns and do not raise the ambient temperature.
 Injury is another frequent cause of wobbliness.